jimbozhang/speechocean762/README.md

         ├── ...
 ```

-There are two datasets: `dev` and `test`, and both are in Kaldi's data directory style.
+There are two datasets: `train` and `test`, and both are in Kaldi's data directory style.

 The scores are stored in `scores.json`.
 Here is an example: